 All pupils have the right to expect that every member of staff, both teaching and non-teaching, will do whatever is reasonable to safeguard each pupil's welfare and safety.
 We seek to provide a secure environment in which each pupil can learn and develop effectively.
 The designated child protection officer is the Deputy Principal.
-In his absence, the Head of Pastoral Care is the Deputy Designated Officer.
+In his absence, the Pastoral Directors for Junior and Senior school are the Deputy Designated Officers.

 Dunclug College takes a serious view of the issue of bullying and does all it can to ensure that any type of bullying, no matter how small, is addressed.
 There is a clear anti-bullying policy to which all parents and pupils are invited to contribute.
 We seek to identify the underlying cause of problems that arise and to use strategies which will bring about lasting change.